MonetDBSolutions/monetdb-url-spec/tests.md

 . . .</code>```</code> blocks.

-The tests are written in a mini language with the following four
+The tests are written in a mini language with the following
 keywords:

 * `PARSE url`: parse the URL, this should succeed.
+The validity checks need not be satisfied.

+* `ACCEPT url`: parse the URL, this should succeed.
+The validity checks should pass.

-* `REJECT url`: parse the URL, it should be rejected.
+* `REJECT url`: parse the URL, it should be rejected either in the parsing stage or by the validity checks.

 * `SET key=value`: modify a parameter, can occur before or after parsing the URL.
   Used to model command line parameters, Java Properties objects, etc.